s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 SimpleControllerIO Object
 -------------------------

-A SimpleControllerIO object, which is passed as a parameter to the above 'initialize' function, handles the information used for input/output (I/O) between the controller and the robot.
+A SimpleControllerIO object, which is passed as a parameter to a controller's initialize() function, handles the information used for input/output (I/O) between the controller and the robot.
 The following functions are available wtih this object:

 * **Body\* body()**

- It returns a Body object to be used for I/O.
+ Returns a Body object to be used for I/O.

 * **void setJointInput(int stateTypes)**

- It specifies the types of joint state values that are input to the controller.
+ Specifies the types of joint state values that are input to the controller.

 * **void setJointOutput(int stateTypes)**

- It specifies the types of joint state values that are output from the controller.
+ Specifies the types of joint state values that are output from the controller.

 * **double timeStep() const**

- It returns the time step of the control.
-The above control function is called repeatedly under control with this time interval.
+ Returns the time step of the control.
+The controller's control() function is called repeatedly under control with this time interval.

 * **std::ostream\& os() const**

- It returns an output stream to output a text.
+ Returns an output stream to output a text.
 By outputting to this stream, a text message can be displayed on the message view of Choreonoid.

 This object is called 'io object' in the following sections.